lawnjelly/Misc/Batching/batching.md

 B - light 3
 ```

 That is a lot of drawcalls, 8 for only 2 sprites.
 Now consider we are drawing 1000 sprites, the number of drawcalls quickly becomes astronomical, and performance suffers.
-This is partly why lights has the potential to drastically slow down 2D.
+This is partly why lights have the potential to drastically slow down 2D.

 However, if you remember our magician's trick from item reordering, it turns out we can use the same trick to get around painter's order for lights!